Fixing a Jammed Garbage Disposal

-- Run disposal along with a moderate flow of cold water.
+- Run garbage disposal along with a moderate flow of cold water.
 Continue to run cold water for a few seconds after grinding is complete.

 - Avoid using hot water when grinding food waste.
-It is OK to drain hot water into the disposal between grinding periods.
+It is OK to drain hot water into the garbage disposal between grinding periods.

 Need additional help?
 Contact Us